Is a local or global bulk cargo service provider better for your business?

 Risk Management and Contingency Planning

 Global providers typically offer superior risk mitigation through diversified routing options and established contingency networks.
-During the 2021 Suez Canal blockage, companies using global carriers could pivot to alternate routes faster than those dependent on regional specialists.
+During the 2021 Suez Canal blockage, companies using global carriers could pivot to alternative routes more quickly than those dependent on regional specialists.
 Global operators also maintain larger insurance policies and more robust claims processes.

 Customer Service and Relationship Dynamics